It’s nowhere near anything anyone would call “a new year.”

-Setting up and funding your Wealthsimple account will take you no more than 15 minutes, and Half Banked readers who sign up through this link will score their first $10,000 managed for free, for a whole year.
+Setting up and funding your Wealthsimple account will take you no more than 15 minutes, and Half Banked readers who sign up through this link will score a $50 bonus when they invest their first $500.

 In retrospect, these are really the most impactful financial moves I’ve made in the past year, bar none.

 It’s a little sad to think back and realize that every single one of them took me less than an hour to do, especially when I consider how freaking long it took me to do them.